 Working on client projects is great, but it can be tedious when your ideas are not heard, and when there are so many constraints.
 I take a break from the client projects from time to time and experiment with either existing projects or new ones.

 This practice enables me to try out new ideas, helps me learn new things, and gives me a satisfaction of triumph.

 Master Gmat — A real project that I had the opportunity to work on in 2011.
-Having some free time on my hands, I started redesigning it.
+Having some free time on hands, I started redesigning it.
 I kept the User Experience pretty much the same but made some drastic visual changes.
 The goal was to make it minimal and aesthetically pleasing.

 Aspree — An experimental project.
 Imagine having all the tools that you use most in routine life—mail, calendar, notes, tasks, etc—in one place, that was the idea behind Aspree.
-Modular design with minimalism in mind was what I was trying to achieve here.
+Modular design with the minimalism in mind was what I was trying to achieve here.